DalFraz/hello-world/README.md

 Sooo many resources out there to fish thruogh...  where to start?
 Perhaps:
 - Play with https://scratch.mit.edu/
-- Sign-in to Git-Hub https://github.com/login (UserName DlaFraz)
+- Sign-in to Git-Hub https://github.com/login (UserName DalFraz)
 - Try using https://glitch.com/signin
 - Also tiral https://codepen.io/ (do I want to be a front-end or back-end dev?)
 - Start some coding tutorials like https://www.freecodecamp.org/